DS4200-Fall21-Sec02/D3-more-practice/README.md

 If you choose to take advantage of this make-up you **must** email Ab and tell them that you plan to make-up the d3-portion of hw-03.
 In your email include who you are working with on the make-up. *Ab must receive this email by 5pm on 10/07/2021.* If you do not send an email by that deadline your make-up will not get graded or counted towards your grade.

 **Grading** If you submit make-up work it will be evaluated from scratch, the same way that your original submission was evaluated.
 If the grade you get on your make-up is higher than your original grade, I will add half of the additional points you earned to your hw-03 grade.
 (Ex.
-If you got 10 out of 30 points on your original submission and get 30 out of 30 points on your make-up, I will add 10 points ((30 - 10)/2) to your hw-03 grade.
+If you got 10 out of 30 points on your original submission and get 30 out of 30 points on your make-up, I will add 10 points ((30 - 10)/2) to your hw-03 grade.)
 If your make-up is lower than your original grade, your hw-03 grade will not be changed.

 Instructions:

-* Move your data file(s) from hw-03 into the data folder for this assignment.
+* Copy your data file(s) from hw-03 into the data folder for this assignment.

 * Add two new svg's to your starter code.
 These should be identical svg1 (the code for which was provided to you), but named svg2 and svg3.